 Section 2.
-9 Permanent and 2 Provisional Seats on Supreme Court

-The number of Permanent Seats on the Supreme Court that may try a case is fixed at nine.
-The Permanent Seats are filled by one Chief Justice and eight Associate Justices.
+9 Permanent and 2 Provisional Seats on Supreme Court The number of Permanent Seats on the Supreme Court that may try a case is fixed at nine.
 There shall be two Provisional Seats from which the most senior Provisional Justice shall become a Permanent Member of the Supreme Court whenever a Permanent Seat is vacated.